 Next time you get a scratch on your ride, snag some nail polish from your girlfriend or wife’s cabinet.
 Nail polish offers the added benefit of actually “painting” over the scratch, so you want to find a bottle that somewhat matches your car’s color.
 Just clean the scratch and then paint on a light coat of nail polish.
 Pro tip: Use a Magic Eraser or toothpaste before the polish to remove excess paint from the area.

 WD-40 Multi-Purpose Lubricant doesn’t just relieve squeaky hinges.
 It can also help remove scratches on your car.
 Simply spray a healthy amount on and wipe it firmly with a clean towel until you start to see the scratch fade.
-Deeper scratches may require a few extra coats for best results.
+Deeper scratches may require a few extra coats for the best results.

 5. Candle Wax